MisalPaav/TYMaterials/docs/BIA/BIA-CAE-2-Question-Bank.md

 K-NN is used in various applications, including recommendation systems, image classification, and anomaly detection, where data points with similar characteristics are expected to belong to the same class or category.

-## 16. How Decision Tree algorithm works:
+## 16. How Decision Tree algorithm works

 ###### Ans16

 Decision Trees are a popular machine learning algorithm used for both classification and regression tasks.
 They work by recursively splitting the dataset into subsets based on the most significant attribute at each node, ultimately creating a tree-like structure.
 Here's a detailed explanation of how the Decision Tree algorithm works:

 - Step 1: Data Preparation: Initially, you start with a dataset containing various features and a target variable.
 The algorithm requires labeled data, meaning each data point has a known outcome that the model tries to predict.